 First-generation mobiles or mobile systems – these were the first-ever mobiles and provide the basis for all of today's smartphones.

-2.5G or "second-and-a-half generation" – this was the next step from 2G and provides enhanced data communications services, including Multimedia Messaging Service (MMS) as well as Wireless Application Protocol (WAP) access for emails and web browsing.
+2.5G or "second-and-a-half generation" – this was the next step from 2G and provided enhanced data communications services, including Multimedia Messaging Service (MMS) as well as Wireless Application Protocol (WAP) access for emails and web browsing.

 The screen of your mobile that shows the name and number, and sometimes a picture of the caller on a call.